bookofproofs/bookofproofs.github.io/_sources/history/17th-century/bartholin.md

 ### Mathematical Profile (Excerpt):
 * Caspar Bartholin was a Danish physician and theologian who wrote one of the most widely read Renaissance manuals of anatomy.
 * He was a professor at the University of Copenhagen when Erasmus was born but died when Erasmus was less than four years old.
-* There were six sons in the family, and Erasmus had a brother, Thomas Bartholin, who was nine years older than himself.
 * Erasmus received his first education from private tutors, then he attended a Latin school.
 * Bartholin edited Introduction to the geometry of Descartes  by van Schooten and also translated Optics  of Larissa into Latin.
 * Bartholin considered the problem in geometric form.